 The following incidents were listed among the official reports of the Wilmette and Kenilworth Police Departments.
 Readers are reminded that an arrest does not constitute a finding of guilt.
 Only a court of law can make that determination.
 Court appearances take place in Cook County 2nd District Circuit Court, Skokie, unless indicated otherwise.

-A Wilmette man told police May 4 that someone stole his bicycle, valued at $500, from where he had locked it in a Metra station bicycle rack at 722 Green Bay Road.
-He last saw the bicycle April 30, and discovered the theft, and the cut lock cable, on May 4.
+A Wilmette man told police Aug.
+14 that someone took his mountain bike, valued at $250, from where he had locked it Aug.
+12 at the Metra lot, 722 Green Bay Road.

 A Wilmette man told police Aug.
 13 that someone stole his bicycle, valued at $500, from where he had locked it Aug.
 11 at the CTA station, 339 Linden Ave.
 On Aug.
 11 another Wilmette man told police someone had stolen his bicycle, valued at $300, from the same location sometime Aug.
 10 or 11.
 That victim, too, said his bike had been locked.

 A Wilmette man told police Aug.
 12 that someone stole his bicycle, valued at $390, from where he had locked it Aug.
 4 at the CTA station, 339 Linden Ave.
 He discovered the loss Aug.
 8.

 The owner of Rolf Salon, 1185 Wilmette Ave., told police Aug.
 14 that a man came in to his salon and received a hair cut, hair coloring, and a manicure.
 After getting the services the man, who gave a Kenilworth address to employees, said he needed to move his car before it got a ticket, and asked the manicurist if there was a shortcut to Central Avenue out the back of the building.
 He left and never came back to pay.